DENIELER/ChainAsyncJS/README.md

 Library now works for AngularJS, using its `$scope` events mechanism.

+Lib is in ES2015 syntax, so if you need it in ES5, please use babel to transpile.

 # Action types

 Library have now 3 types of functions: